How to create shared folder for virtual machine on VirtualBox

 VirtualBox shared folder

-On Windows (11 or 10), after creating a virtual machine on VirtualBox, you may sometimes need to share files between the host and guest operating systems to install apps or work with documents.
+UPDATED 7/31/2025: On Windows 11 (or 10), after creating a virtual machine on VirtualBox, you may sometimes need to share files between the host and guest operating systems to install apps or work with documents.

 Although you can configure the virtualization solution to drag and drop files, you can also set up a folder on the host device to share files with the virtual machine.
 In addition, you can also use this approach when, for example, the feature to mount an ISO file or storage peripherals doesn’t work with the virtual machine.

-Whatever the reason, VirtualBox on Windows 10 offers two ways to share files, including using a shared folder or mapping a folder as a network drive in the guest operating system.
+Whatever the reason, VirtualBox offers two ways to share files with Windows 10 on Windows 11, including using a shared folder or mapping a folder as a network drive in the guest operating system.

-In this guide, you will learn how to share a folder with a virtual machine using VirtualBox on Windows 10 (or Windows 11).
+In this guide, I’ll outline the instructions to share a folder with a virtual machine using VirtualBox on Windows 11 and 10.

 Create a shared folder on VirtualBox

-To set up VirtualBox to share a folder with a virtual machine, use these steps:
+To set up VirtualBox to share a folder with a virtual machine, follow these steps:

 1. Open VirtualBox.